gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 This approach has a number of benefits:
 - Tailor the build scan enhancements to exactly the set of tags, links and custom values you require.
-- Standardize the configuration for connecting to Gradle Enterprise and Gradle Build Cache in your organization, removing the need for each project to specify this configuration.
+- Standardize the configuration for connecting to Gradle Enterprise and the remote build cache in your organization, removing the need for each project to specify this configuration.

 If your customized plugin provides all required Gradle Enterprise configuration, then a consumer project will get all the benefits of Gradle Enterprise simply by applying the plugin.
-The plugin sources provide a placeholder and example code to get you started.
+The project sources provide a good template to get started with your own plugin.

+Refer to the [Javadoc](https://docs.gradle.com/enterprise/gradle-plugin/api/) for more details on the key types available for use.

 See the [Gradle User Manual](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html#custom-plugin-repositories) for more details on publishing Gradle plugins to an internal repository.